deanhiller/webpieces/README.md

  * embeddablehttpproxy - build on http-frontend and http client

 TODO:
-* Unit Test out template compression with very large template.  unit test!!!!! and uncompress on receive and verify!!
 * use timestamp in startup file compression to see if file cache needs to be overwritten.
 * NEXT up, implement caching
 * fix this...ERROR 2016-08-30 18:41:58,568 [-] [httpFrontEnd7]: This webserver has not thought about supporting header=Cache-Control quite yet.  value=max-age=0 Please let us know and we can quickly add support